What is Lemtrada?

 2. Serious infusion reactions.
 Lemtrada can cause serious infusion reactions that may cause death.
 Serious infusion reactions may happen while you receive, or up to 24 hours or longer after you receive Lemtrada.

 You will receive your infusion at a healthcare facility with equipment and staff trained to manage infusion reactions.
-You will be watched while you receive and for 2 hours after you receive Lemtrada.
-It is important that you stay at the infusion center for 2 hours after your infusion is finished or longer if your healthcare provider decides you need to stay longer.
+You will be watched while you receive and for at least 2 hours after you receive Lemtrada.
+It is important that you stay at the infusion center for at least 2 hours after your infusion is finished or longer if your healthcare provider decides you need to stay longer.
 If a serious infusion reaction happens while you are receiving Lemtrada, your infusion may be stopped.

 Tell your healthcare provider right away if you have any of the following symptoms of a serious infusion reaction during the infusion, and after you have left the healthcare facility: